wurli/soilgrids/README.md

 present in the data.
 These are displayed as scatterplots with overlayed lines of best fit, i.e. the values predicted by a fitted linear regression.

-In this case we can see that there is no panel where the plotted points show strong agreement with the fitted line.
-This agrees with the low value for R-squared obtained earlier:
+In this case we can see that the plotted points never show particularly strong agreement with the fitted line, again providing evidence that clay, sand, and silt are not particularly good predictors for OCS:

 ```python